surfer190/fixes/keycloak/keycloak-essential.md

 * Import and Export from a JSON file

 ## The Problem

+> You wouldn't implement a database would you.
+So why are you implementing your own IAM.

 * Have many different applications
 * Many versions of systems